Review: Like Han and the Millenium Falcon, Isamu likes to stick to what he knows

 11) High speed mode

-The VF-19Advance has a traditional canopy as opposed to the center split canopy the YF-19 had.
 Both the Arcadia and Bandai toys lock together well in each mode and feel solid.
-I would actually say, once you get the hang of it, the Bandai toy has a more satisfactory transformation to battroid as the way the chest comes together is superior and ensures a very tight fit and the arm transformation is simpler for an arguably better result.
-Going to fighter mode is a win for the Arcadia toy which comes together more naturally than the Bandai.
-Arcadia does offer a couple gimmicks on their YF-19 toy you won’t get here.
-The Arcadia toy has the ability to convert into a two-seat configuration which is inexplicably missing from the Bandai toy.
-Bandai opted to not connect the top of the wings to the leg fast packs in fighter mode which is clearly wrong and not an error Arcadia made (Bandai compounded this error by Photoshopping the art on the box to make it appear as though their toy didn’t have this short-coming).
-On the plus side, when the fast packs are on the Bandai toy you can still access the leg missile whereas this missile is not available on the Arcadia toy unless the fast packs are off.
+Once you get the hang of it, the Bandai toy has a more satisfactory transformation to battroid.
+The chest comes together with a very tight fit and the arm transformation is simpler for an arguably better result.
+Going to fighter mode is more fluid for the Arcadia toy.
 The Arcadia gun is clearly superior to Bandai’s in both look and function.
-Bandai’s pivot in the gun during fighter mode is visually off-putting from certain angles and it seems a telescoping grip of some kind would have been a more appealing solution.
 Arcadia also gave you the ability to collapse the trigger area of the gun and then stow the gun behind the shield in GERWALK or battroid modes.
 Bandai did something different to the shield and gave us a few unique benefits:

 13) Neck cover for fighter mode that is integrated into the shield